jadenmecham/hive_auto_install/Install PyTorch and Tensorflow.md

 chmod 755 ./cuda_11.3.0_465.19.01_linux.run
 sudo sh cuda_11.3.0_465.19.01_linux.run
 ```
-wait a while for it to run
+1. Wait a while for it to run
-accept eula
+2. Accept eula
-unselect the driver
+3. Unselect the driver
-run install
+4. Run install
-wait for install to finish
+5. Wait for install to finish

 ## Install Cudnn
 Go to the following link to download cudnn https://developer.nvidia.com/rdp/cudnn-download